Here's a 4 minute video showing how to read fault codes using VCDS.

 That was intermittent, so that's okay.

-So, now I'm going to look in the measured values and we're looking for the rain and light sensor.
+Now I'm going to look in the measured values and we're looking for the rain and light sensor.
 So, I'll type Rain into the search box to narrow them down, tick those two.

-So, we have no communication and also we have no component info.
+We have no communication and also we have no component info.
 So, that confirms again that the rain and light sensor is not talking to the rest of the car.

 I will save that to the log and then I'll go done back out of there, and I'll close the controller and now I'm going to turn the ignition off, reconnect the rain and light sensor.
 Put the ignition back on and go back into Central Electrics.